Educ 206: Data Visualization For All

 - Brief Zoom introductions from 11:30-11:40am with guest evaluators of your final data stories: Ginny Monk, Children’s Issues and Housing Reporter at CT Mirror, and Victoria Asfalg, Trinity ‘23, Policy and Data Analyst at Open Communities Alliance

-- In-class workshop time on Build 5, due Monday 9pm
+- In-class workshop time on Build 5: Plan and Sketch Your Data Story due Monday 9pm

 Wed Nov 13

-- Assign Build 6: Data Story Draft by designated duos/solos.
+- Assign Build 6: Draft Your Data Story to designated authors.
 Tell a meaningful data story on your assigned question, at least 750 words plus at least two visualizations, for review by instructor (and later by peers).
 Before leaving the room, start your co-authored Google Doc, with links to any co-authored Google Sheets, with screenshots and links to any published visualizations, and insert for anyone to comment on our Build doc.
 Due by Monday Nov 18th 9pm, worth 5 points.

 - In-class workshop time on Build 6, and small team meetings with instructors